trimble-oss/website-modus.trimble.com/content/components/in-field/navbar/styles.md

 {class="table table-bordered table-thead-light"}
 <!-- prettier-ignore-end -->

-**Note:** When logo is left to the edge Increase padding to 16dp.
-Incab size only, see mobile for smaller options for in-field.
+**Note:** When logo is left to the edge, increase padding to 16dp.
+In-cab size only.
+See mobile patterns (coming soon) for smaller options if required.

 - Navbar background color should be white or Trimble Blue Dark.
 - Divider line: use a 1px bottom border when there is a sub-header or side panel or when page background is white (rather than the standard Trimble Gray Light).